o3de/o3de.org/content/docs/welcomeguide/tutor-final-package-distribute.md

 For all of these steps, you'll go back to the Windows Command Prompt that you opened at the start of this tutorial\.

-1. Gather the auxiliary data that's used by Lumberyard to launch your game\.
+1. Gather the auxiliary data that's used by O3DE to launch your game\.

    ```
    Tools\Python\python3 BuildReleaseAuxiliaryContent.py --platforms pc --buildFolder Bin64vc142